 - How do I sign up for classes?

-Quick questions and any follow-up from Academic Orientation can always be submitted through our Service Desk.
-One of our advisors will be happy to help!
+We are always answering questions through our Service Desk.
+One of our staff will be happy to help!

 Learning Communities